MOST EPIC DAY TRIPS FROM SPLIT – BEAUTIFUL PLACES NEAR SPLIT

-There are a lot of fun places quite close to Split and here are some of the most beautiful places near Split that you mostly can visit on your own – by car or bus/train – but you can also do guided tours to discover places close to Split.
+There are many fun places quite close to Split, and here are some of the most beautiful places near Split that you can mostly visit on your own – by car or bus/train – but you can also do guided tours.

 So, after discovering Split for a day or two, it is time to explore the rest of the country with these beautiful day trips from Split!

-One of the best day tours from Split is heading to the north.
-Trogir is like Split´s little brother – actually, they look similar, though it is smaller and less well known.
+One of the best day tours from Split is Trogir which you will find heading to the north.
+Trogir is like Split´s little brother – actually, they look similar, though it is smaller and lesser known.

-To be honest, I think that Trogir is even more beautiful than Split and has more of a special charm – but like in Split, you will find beautiful Venetian architecture, narrow streets, and many cafes.
-And also a busy waterfront that is lined with tourists.
+Trogir is even more beautiful than Split and has more of a special charm – but like in Split, you will find beautiful Venetian architecture, narrow streets, and a busy waterfront that is lined with tourists.

-For good views of the town, visit Kamerlengo Castle or climb the stairs of the Cathedral, which is located at the main square.
+For good views of the town, visit Kamerlengo Castle or climb the Cathedral stairs, which is located at the main square.

-Trogir is really small though – because of the unique atmosphere, I could have spent much longer there, but for most of you, one day is more than enough, and thus, it is the perfect half day or full day trip from Split.
+Trogir is really small though – because of the unique atmosphere, I could have spent much longer there, but for most one day is more than enough, and thus, it is the perfect half-day or full-day trip from Split.

-Getting there: Trogir is very close to Split (around 30 minutes) and you can either drive or take a bus and explore the town.
+- Getting there: Trogir is very close to Split – and you can either drive (about 40 minutes) or take a bus (a bit more than one hour) and explore the town.

-Another one of my favorite places in Croatia and a beautiful place near Split is: Sibenik.
-I almost skipped it, but luckily, I decided to go and I highly recommend a visit here.
+Another beautiful place near Split is Sibenik.
+I almost skipped it, but luckily, I decided to go, and what should I say?
+I highly recommend visiting Sibenik.

-There is the really beautiful St. James’s Cathedral, a UNESCO World Heritage site that you can reach after climbing a few steps on a stunning staircase.
+There is the magnificent St. James’s Cathedral, a UNESCO World Heritage site that you can reach after climbing a few steps on a stunning staircase.
 Sibenik is small, but its streets were full of charm and beautiful cafes and restaurants.

-Getting there: You can either drive to Sibenik or take a train or bus.
-If you want to combine Sibenik with nearby Krka National Park, rather than with Trogir, a day tour is probably the best choice.
+- Getting there: You can either drive (75 minutes) to Sibenik or take a train or bus (90 minutes).
+You could also combine Sibenik with nearby Krka National Park – or as mentioned already with Trogir.

 Plitvice Lakes National Park

 One of the most famous places in Croatia is the Plitvice Lakes National Park.
-Honestly, its location is the only downside when visiting – getting there from Split takes about three hours.
-But Plitvice Lakes is indeed stunning and this is why it is one of the most popular day trips from Split.
+The waterfalls are gorgeous.
+BUT honestly, its location is the only downside when visiting – getting there from Split takes about three hours.
+But Plitvice Lakes is indeed stunning, which is why it is one of the most popular day trips from Split.

-When you visit the largest waterfall in Croatia, which is a UNESCO World Heritage site and is caused by the flow of Plitvice Stream down a steep cliff, you can hike the upper and lower lakes with its countless waterfalls (seriously, you cannot even count them because there are too many) and hop on a boat or bus in between.
+When you visit the largest waterfall in Croatia, a UNESCO World Heritage site that is caused by the flow of the Plitvice Stream down a cliff, you can hike the upper and lower lakes with its countless waterfalls (seriously, you cannot even count them because there are too many) and hop on a boat or bus in between.

-Prices for the entrance vary and depend on the season of your visit, but the cost is 10-30€.
+Prices for the entrance vary and depend on your visit season, but the cost is 10-30€.

-Getting there: It takes about three hours by car or 3.5 hours by bus.
-You can also do guided tours from Split (I know, this is not an easy day trip but it will be worth it).
+- Getting there: It takes about 3 hours by car or 3.5 hours by bus to get there from Split.
+You can also do guided tours from Split (I know this is not an easy day trip, but it will be worth it).

-From Split, you can also visit a more off-the-beaten-path city in Croatia – well, not a real hidden gem, but it is still not overly crowded.
+From Split, you can also visit a more off-the-beaten-path city in Croatia – well, not a real hidden gem, but it is still not overly crowded like Dubrovnik or Split.

-Driving to Zadar on your own will allow you to drive the beautiful toll-free street, D8.
-Though it takes almost 2 hours, it is such a beautiful drive that you will not even mind.
+Driving to Zadar on your own will allow you to drive the beautiful toll-free Street.

 So, what is Zadar like?
 Well, to be 100% honest, Zadar was not my favorite place, but if you are looking for a quieter and more unique city to visit from Split, then Zadar is your place.

 The town center of the old town, with the ancient square, the Forum, is a must and different from all the other old towns in Croatia.
-Also, listen to the Sea Organ that plays music from the waves of the ocean – as mentioned, Zadar is truly different from other cities in Croatia.
+Also, listen to the Sea Organ that plays music from the ocean waves – as mentioned, Zadar is truly different from other cities in Croatia.

 Before heading back to Split, watch the sunset in Zadar, which is supposed to be one of the most beautiful in the world.

-From 2020 on, there is a ferry taking your from Split to Zadar.
+- There is also a ferry taking you from Split to Zadar.

 Here is another one of my favorite places: Omis.
-Like Zadar, Omis is very unique and different to the rest of Croatia´s towns and cities.
+Like Zadar, Omis is unique and different from the rest of Croatia´s towns and cities.
 It is perfect for outdoor lovers and just about anyone who appreciates beautiful towns.

 Punta Rata and Baska Voda